Creative Business Startup Funding

 - Credit card cash loans

 For obvious reasons, #10 is the least favorable of the financing options given.
 Usually credit card companies charge high interest rates, which makes for expensive money.
+Bottom line…. make money with a startup is the ultimate goal for most entrepreneurs, but the startup phase is when the money crunch occurs.

 Consult a professional